novnc/noVNC/docs/API.md

 ###### Parameters

 **`text`**
   - A `DOMString` specifying the clipboard data to send.
-Currently only characters from ISO 8859-1 are supported.